 Related article: Retirement Anxiety

-The Sun Life Unretirement Index
+The Sun Life unretirement index

-Sun Life has been doing some great research on retirement in Canada since 2008 through their Unretirement index.
+Sun Life has been doing some great research on retirement in Canada since 2008 through its Unretirement index.
 The goal of the Unretirement Index is not about encouraging Canadians to save more or invest better.
 Instead, it’s about increasing awareness of the factors that shape attitudes and expectations towards all retirement issues.

 Related article: All the research from the Sun Life Unretirement Index

 From 2008 to 2011, the study suggested that Canadians were planning to work longer and longer.
-The polls asked a simple question, “at what age do you think you will finally stop working and be fully retired?”
+The polls asked a simple question, “At what age do you think you will finally stop working and be fully retired?”

 The results went from age 65 in 2008 to age 69 in 2011.
 In 2011, the Sun Life Unretirement Index, also told us that 62% of Canadians would work past 65 because they have to and only 38% because they want to.